Laser-Focused on Our Littlest Patients

 Tongue and lip tie correction is also called a frenectomy.
-Using industry-leading technology, our experienced pediatric dentists at our Athens and Hamilton Mill locations perform frenectomies with ease.
-A laser is used to make a simple, precise incision that corrects tongue and lip ties.
+Our pediatric dentists at our Athens and Hamilton Mill locations perform frenectomies with a focus on keeping your child safe and comfortable, using a laser to make a simple, precise incision to corrects tongue and lip ties.

 This simple procedure treats a variety of problems with the gums, tongue, lips, and lining of the mouth.
 This includes repositioning frenum pulls between the front teeth, correcting tongue or lip ties, and healing canker sores (aphthous ulcers).
 All of these concerns are easily and quickly repaired with a very precise beam of light, minimizing stress on even the youngest patients – and their parents!
 Some patients may not even require sedation.